By James R. Doty, MD and Blair LaCorte

-AEye’s iDAR enables autonomous vehicles to “search, acquire, and act” as humans do.
-It does this by defining new data and sensor types that more efficiently communicate actionable information while maintaining the intelligence to analyze this data as quickly and accurately as possible.
-It achieves this through its innovative foundational solid-state agile LiDAR.
-Unlike standard LiDAR, AEye’s agile LiDAR is situationally adaptive so that it can modify scan patterns and trade resources such as power, update rate, resolution, and range.
+Therefore, unlike standard LiDAR, AEye’s active LiDAR is situationally adaptive, modifying scan patterns and trade resources such as power, update rate, resolution, returns, and range.
 This enables iDAR to dynamically utilize sensor resources to optimally search a scene, efficiently identify and acquire critical objects, such as a child walking into the street or a car entering an intersection, and determine the appropriate course of action.
 Doing this in real time is the difference between a safe journey and an avoidable tragedy.

 Humans Learn Intuitively